rschwietzke/jmh-C2-compile/README.md

 All measurements have been taken on a Google Cloud c2-standard-8 instance.
 Similar data has been seen on a Lenovo T14s AMD.

+Update: Data for latest JDK21.ea.29, Eclipse J9, and Azul Zing have been added.
+It is interesting to see that J9 has a general training imbalance for quoted data and Zing has in general larger runtimes.
+Neither J9 or Zing are officially supported by JMH, hence we have to take the numbers with a grain of salt.

+Additionally, I updated the JDK21.ea.25 data as well.
+It seems, that JDK 21 is in some areas significantly slower than JDK 17.

 ![Measurement Data](/assets/data.png)

 We compiled additional test cases to vary data a little more.